-This article provides answers to common questions when you're deploying disaster recovery of on-premises VMware VMs to Azure.
+This article answers common questions that might come up when you deploy disaster recovery of on-premises VMware virtual machines (VMs) to Azure.

 What do I need for VMware VM disaster recovery?

 Learn about the components involved in disaster recovery of VMware VMs.

 Can I use Site Recovery to migrate VMware VMs to Azure?

 Yes.
 In addition to using Site Recovery to set up full disaster recovery for VMware VMs, you can also use Site Recovery to migrate on-premises VMware VMs to Azure.
 In this scenario, you replicate on-premises VMware VMs to Azure Storage.
 Then, you fail over from on-premises to Azure.
 After failover, your apps and workloads are available and running on Azure VMs.
 The process is like setting up full disaster recovery, except that in a migration you can't fail back from Azure.